puppeteer/puppeteer/docs/guides/page-interactions.md

 ### Configuring locators

-Locators can be configured to tune configure the preconditions and other other options:
+Locators can be configured to tune configure the preconditions and other options:

 ```ts
 // Clicks on a button without waiting for any preconditions.